AyushRawal/YTMusic/README.md

 I had a potato computer before and opening a browser or some heavy bloated app just to listen to some music.... not good. 😓

 Since I use terminal for a lot of my tasks anyway, I wrote this script to play songs from the terminal and still use it even on my new machine.
-It uses youtube-dl and mpv to stream and download songs. 😎
+It uses yt-dlp and mpv to stream and download songs. 😎